 - Board Audit Committee

-- Board Environmental, Social & Governance Committee
+- Board Nomination and Governance Committee

-- Board Nomination Committee
+- Board People and Remuneration Committee

-- Board People & Remuneration Committee
+- Board Risk and Compliance Committee

-- Board Risk Committee
+- Board Sustainability Committee

 Board Committee membership and responsibilities are reviewed regularly to ensure maximum effectiveness.
-The Terms of Reference for the Dexus Board and the Board Committees are reviewed at least annually and are available at www.dexus.com/corporategovernance.
+The Charters for the Dexus Board and the Board Committees are reviewed at least annually and are available at www.dexus.com/corporategovernance.